 What it does

-Lifesum is a comprehensive nutrition and health tracker designed to help users achieve their weight and lifestyle goals.
-The app's core function is to provide a detailed diary for logging meals, water intake, and exercise.
-It offers personalized calorie and macronutrient targets based on user goals, and supports this with a vast food database, barcode scanner, and various diet plans and recipes.
+Lifesum is a comprehensive health and nutrition app designed to help users achieve their wellness goals.
+It functions as a digital diary for tracking food intake, exercise, water consumption, and other habits.
+The app provides personalized calorie and macronutrient targets based on user goals and offers a large food database, barcode scanner, and recipe library to simplify logging.

 Where it shines